 Laughter rang out from the dining room.
 Several voices enjoyed themselves way too much.
 The kitchen doors from that direction swung open, displaying a four-person-line venturing in to dispose of their breakfast plates.

-“Good morning, Cora,” Aunt Millie said, as she broke away for the others who followed, setting her empty plate on the counter.
+“Good morning, Cora,” Aunt Millie said as she broke away for the others who followed, setting her empty plate on the counter.
 “Did you sleep well?”
 Her noisome scent of fake roses and cigarettes billowed about her.
 Maybe she was a zombie in disguise, trying to hide the smell of her putrescence with cheap perfume and stifling cancer-sticks.
 At least she could do Cora a solid and eat her mother.
-That would be the nice thing to do with such a loss hovering over her.

 Cora said nothing.
 Fury stung her fingertips as she recalled the look of excitement on Aunt Millie’s face when the bequeathment had been read.
 Now she was a wealthy woman, could retire early, travel the world like she always wanted to.

 “Damn, what a throw last night,” Aunt Millie’s daughter Sandra said, being the second in line with a half-eaten plate of eggs in hand.

 Sandra was a family favorite; even Cora’s mother lit up like a firebug coming out at night.
 Sandra was manicured-pretty, gracefully tall and slender, and intelligent.
 She was to attend St. Thornelius Medical School, where Margie worked.
 All would be perfect then: Margie, the celebrated medical professor; Sandra, the dedicated medical student.
 It made Cora sick.

 And where was Cora?
 She had a D in math and spent too much time writing short stories and poetry.
 Writing wasn’t productive, her mother said.
 Writing was slothful daydreaming—going nowhere, worthless.